Bugs Bunny Nips the Nips: Notes

 Since the 1960s, Bugs Bunny Nips the Nips has been controversial because of its racial stereotyping.
 However, the cartoon was not one of the "Censored Eleven" and was occasionally shown on television in syndicated packages with other pre-August 1948 Warner Bros. cartoons whose copyrights were under the ownership of Associated Artists Productions.
-The short debuted on home video in December 1991 on the first volume of Golden Age of Looney Tunes laser disc collection.
-The niche market format did not cause a stir, but when the 5-disc set was later issued in the more accessible VHS format on 10 separate tapes in 1993, Japanese groups went against its distribution.
-Originally, Metro-Goldwyn-Mayer (the copyright owners of the Turner/Associated Artists Productions shorts at the time) defended itself against the Japanese groups and did not withdraw the release, but later both releases were withdrawn.
-Future releases for both formats replaced the cartoon with Racketeer Rabbit, which already appeared on another LaserDisc and VHS set.
-The VHS reissue combined volumes 4 and 7 of the 10-tape set.
-After the pulling of the short in 1993 from home video, the short was also pulled from American television networks and has been since.
+The short debuted on home video in December 1991 on the first volume of MGM/UA Home Video's Golden Age of Looney Tunes laser disc collection, a 5-disc set that was later issued via 10 separate tapes in 1993.
+The Japanese American Citizens League started publicly going against its distribution in February 1995 after a Sacramento resident who watched the tape with it with his grandson notified the organization a month prior.
+Due to expenses, MGM was indecisive about releasing a version of the collection the short was in that would exclude it, but ultimately decided to do so.

 This was one of the 12 Bugs Bunny cartoons that were pulled out of Cartoon Network's June Bugs 2001 marathon by order of AOL Time Warner due to stereotypes of Japanese people.
 However, in a promo for this event, the ending scene where Bugs does a double-take on noticing the female rabbit was used.
-This cartoon was shown, albeit in clips, on a special episode of the Cartoon Network show ToonHeads about cartoons from the World War II era, while a voiceover explained how Japanese stereotypes in World War II cartoons tended to be very cruel (as shown in Norm MacCabe's Tokio Jokio, this cartoon and clips of World War II-era Popeye cartoons).